Running the party

 21 and under rate £2 for a two year membership

-The National Executive Committee (NEC) must be democratic and weighted to members, elected by one member, one vote (OMOV), with regional/national representation and gender balance.
+The National Political Committee (NPC) must be democratic and weighted to members, elected by one member, one vote (OMOV) in a single transferable vote (STV) procedure.
+It must be gender balanced.

-The party chair should be elected by OMOV and should be subject to removal by a two-thirds NEC vote.
-They will chair the NEC.
+The party chair will chair the NPC and should be elected by OMOV and should be subject to removal by a two-thirds NPC vote.
+The party chair and must not be an MP.

 Electing leaders & officials